-7 The Informal Procedure
+The Informal Procedure 7

-The Town Clerk (or Chair of the Council Matters Committee in relation to matters concerning the Town Clerk) should deal with minor issues of poor performance in the first instance.
+The Business Manager in consultation with the Line Manager and Town Clerk (or Leader in relation to matters concerning the Town Clerk) should deal with minor issues of poor performance in the first instance.

-A meeting with the employee to discuss poor performance should be arranged and any problems or areas for concern should be raised by the Town Clerk.
+A meeting with the employee to discuss poor performance should be arranged and any problems or areas for concern should be raised by the Line Manager.
 Appropriate support and training should be offered to assist the individual towards meeting the required standards in the future.
-Realistic targets should be agreed with the individual and future expectations made clear by the Town Clerk following discussion with their Line Manager.
-The Town Clerk will record the points discussed in the meeting and confirm this in writing to the employee along with the agreed plan to achieve acceptable levels of performance.
+Realistic targets should be agreed with the individual and future expectations made clear by the Business Manager in consultation with the Line Manager and Town Clerk.
+The Business Manager will record the points discussed in the meeting and confirm this in writing to the employee along with the agreed plan to achieve acceptable levels of performance.
 A review meeting should be arranged within 2 months to assess whether the targets have been met and whether the performance is satisfactory.